LOUVRE MUSEUM TICKETS: WHERE AND HOW TO BUY YOUR TICKET TO SKIP THE LINE

 WHERE YOU CAN BUY YOUR TICKET TO THE LOUVRE MUSEUM

-You can buy your tickets to the Louvre museum in three places:
+You can buy your tickets to the Louvre museum in three ways:

 1 – at the museum ticket office, located under the main pyramid, but in this case you have to queue to enter (and you have to be very patient!).